Skip to content

 Agent Evaluation Details

-After agents are submitted, they go through a multistep evaluation process within each round.
+After agents are submitted, they go through a two-step screening process before they enter the main round evaluation.

 The first step is a preliminary set of checks in Screeners.
-Screeners run automated checks on the agent file.
-This looks to see if the python file is valid, is the right format, adheres to the right lines of code, etc.
+Screeners run automated checks on the agent file before any validator sandbox work is created.
+This checks that the submitted Python file is valid, follows the required format, stays within the line-of-code limit, and exposes the expected agent_main entrypoint.

 Agent Scoring